 Then I immediately felt ashamed.

-Ashamed that I’d thought less of my children.
-Ashamed that I didn’t give them the benefit of the doubt.
-Ashamed that I thought they would behave like wild animals, when in reality, that’s not how they are.
+Ashamed that I’d thought less of my children and didn’t give them the benefit of the doubt.

 My kids are good kids.
 And I need to remember that.

-Being in public magnifies the lens in which I view my kids, especially in places that seem, and pardon the Southern in me coming out here, high falutin’ .
+Being in public magnifies the lens in which I view my kids.
 Every noise they utter sounds like it’s coming through a bullhorn.
-Every wiggle seems like I’m sitting with a herd (A herd?
-A litter?
-A barrel?) of monkeys.
+Every wiggle seems like I’m seated with a tribe of monkeys.
 Every fork drop sounds like parental failure.

-But when I really step back (and I do have to step several yards back) to see my kids for who they are, they are good, well-behaved children.
+But when I really step back to see my kids for who they are, they are good, well-behaved children.

 They remember to use their Excuse Me’s, Please’s, Thank You’s and May I’s.
 They have the ability to remain at their seats and not run around like lunatics anymore.
 And they listen to me and my husband (for the most part) when we ask them to do something.
 They are considerate and kind and adorably charming.